-The Tapas Acupressure Technique® (TAT®) is part of a larger family of therapeutic techniques collectively known as Energy Psychology.
-Energy psychology has been evolving since the mid-1980’s, and research on Energy Psychology is in its infancy.
 Most of the research conducted thus far has been efficacy studies: research to determine the effectiveness of a technique for a specific condition.
-Speculation regarding the specific mechanisms of action of EP modalities has suggested that EP techniques work by unblocking ‘energy blockages’ in the acupuncture meridian system; by desensitizing and counter-conditioning traumatic conditioned reactions; and/or by downregulating the fight-or-flight response in the amygdala and hippocampus.
+Speculation regarding the specific mechanisms of action of Energy Psychology modalities has suggested that Energy Psychology techniques work by unblocking ‘energy blockages’ in the acupuncture meridian system; by desensitizing and counter-conditioning traumatic conditioned reactions; and/or by downregulating the fight-or-flight response in the amygdala and hippocampus.
 It is likely that multiple mechanisms are involved.

-Preliminary research suggests that TAT® may be effective in treating stress, anxiety, trauma and PTSD, improving self-esteem, and maintaining weight loss.
-Below is a list of current research studies on TAT®.
+Preliminary research suggests that TAT can be effective in treating stress, anxiety, trauma and PTSD, improving self-esteem, and maintaining weight loss.

 This research study on Weight Loss Maintenance was conducted by Dr. Charles Elder and colleagues at Kaiser Permanente in Portland, Oregon.
 Ninety-two obese adults were recruited to participate in a behavioral weight loss program, and randomized into three groups: a qigong group, a Tapas Acupressure group, and a self-directed support (SDS) group as an attention control.
 Attendance at sessions was significantly higher for TAT® than for SDS.
 After 24 weeks, the TAT® group maintained 1.2kg more weight loss than the SDS group did (p=.09), and 2.8 kg more weight loss than the qigong group (p=0.00).
 A secondary analysis revealed that the participants reporting a previous history of unsuccessful weight loss were more likely to regain weight in the SDS group, but this effect was suppressed in both the qigong and the TAT® groups.
 This study indicates that TAT® may be an effective adjunct for behavioral weight loss programs.